MustafaAFarag/Celeritas/README.md

 ● Compute Shipping time: The system should show the user how much time it will take to deliver the product to the user.

-● Contact/Help/Customer Care: The system should have a contact us page that allows the user to ask queries if he/she faces any problems related to the product or in purchasing.

 Non-Functional Requirement: